Who is Dr. Robert Redfield?

 CLICK HERE TO GET THE FOX NEWS APP

-Redfield also served on the board of ASAP, which gay groups criticized for anti-gay, conservative Christian policies -- such as abstinence-only prevention.

-He also authored the foreword to the book co-written by ASAP leader W. Shepard Smith, "Christians in the Age of AIDS," which discouraged the distribution of sterile needles to drug users as well as condom use, calling them "false prophets,” a book describing AIDS as "God's judgment" against homosexuals.
+Redfield also authored the foreword to a book co-written by ASAP leader W. Shepard Smith, "Christians in the Age of AIDS," which discouraged the distribution of sterile needles to drug users as well as condom use, calling them "false prophets,” a book describing AIDS as "God's judgment" against homosexuals.

-Fox News' Adam Shaw contributed to this report.
+Fox News' Adam Shaw and The Associated Press contributed to this report.